Contents

 Note: If you double-click on a text field by mistake, the Report Expression or Text dialog boxes will appear.
 Do not make any changes in these boxes; just click on Cancel.
 They are triggered by the underlying FoxPro application and are not intended for the end user.

-Saving of report
+Saving Custom report

 Once you are done with the changes on the report, you need to save it.
-If you are modifying an existing News of the Past template, then we suggest that you save it as a new file and retain the original template.
+If you are modifying existing News of the Past template, then we suggest that you save it as a new file and retain the original template.
 If you are modifying a template you have previously customized, it’s up to you whether you want to overwrite the existing file or save the redesign as a new file.

 Save As Location